Why Enter Photography Contests?

 His hashtag #StormHour is closely monitored by many people and businesses and is an excellent way to get your work out there.

 In the world of photography, the path to success and exposure can seem daunting with such a vast quantity of photos posted every moment of every waking hour (There are over 100 million image and video uploads to Instagram each day.
 100. Million.)

 Photography competitions allow you to bypass the ‘noise’ out there and get your work seen.
-Success is never guaranteed and there can only be one 1st place, but the publicity and visibility afforded by competitions is well worth the effort.
+Success is never guaranteed and there can only be one 1st place, but the publicity and visibility afforded by competitions are well worth the effort.

 “A photographer is like a cod, which produces a million eggs in order that one may reach maturity.”

 ~ George Bernard Shaw

 Don’t be too cautious with your work, many photographers are by nature perfectionists but often it is the composition and context that is the overriding factor rather than perfecting the technical detail.
 Look to change your vantage point, examine potential leading lines and juxtapositions.
 Let your photograph tell a story, so the viewer is guided through it.

 As photography is so subjective each member of the judging panel will be basing their decisions on their own subjective experiences.
 You may have one judge who has an affinity to leading lines that guide you through the photograph.
 Another may prefer wide-open vistas and spectacular landscapes.
 Others may be looking for the raw power of nature and will not be getting too concerned about the technical excellence of the photograph.

 One tip I would give is that you try to make your image compelling, if it grabs attention immediately and makes a judge want to look again and examine the detail then you are part way there!
 I would take time to describe your photo, giving as much detail as possible to help tell the story of the image.
 It’s not necessarily all about the picture, it’s about the story.